shubham2704/serverlizedToShow/README.md

 # Note

-Many Files like install stack.py, server_config.py etc have been altered beacuse can't show the source code of these sensitive files if you want to check serverlized you can visit  http://serverlized.com/signup
+1. Many Files like install stack.py, server_config.py etc have been altered beacuse can't show the source code of these sensitive files if you want to check serverlized you can visit  http://serverlized.com/signup

+2.  serverlized is still in it's development phase and many features will be added later on like database clustering,SMTP/POP3/IMAP Server, DNS Server, Remote Database,VPN Server,Package Manager, other os distros,  etc.